dotnet/docs-aspire/docs/includes/azure-provisioning.md

 The .NET Aspire app host uses a credential store for Azure resource authentication and authorization.
 Depending on your subscription, the correct credential store may be needed for multi-tenant provisioning scenarios.

 With the [Aspire.Hosting.Azure](https://nuget.org/packages/Aspire.Hosting.Azure) NuGet package installed, and if your app host depends on Azure resources, the default Azure credential store relies on the <xref:Azure.Identity.DefaultAzureCredential>.
-To change this behavior, and you can set the credential store value in the _appsettings.json_ file, as shown in the following example:
+To change this behavior, you can set the credential store value in the _appsettings.json_ file, as shown in the following example:

 ```json
 {